sininen-blue/2526-first-sem/graphics-computing/6plus/day_08.md

 Because WebGL is embedded in a browser, we can both use the browser's built in event and window handling, as well as the variety of third party libraries available for the web.

-We will mainly be using vanilla JavaScript to handle interaction without using any higher level packages.
+We will mainly be using *vanilla* JavaScript to handle interaction without using any higher level packages.

+---
+layout: center
+---

+# Input Devices

 ---